mmterpstra/DigitalBarcodeReadgroups/README.md

 ## Mark duplicates
 ---

 This should work.
-Although the duplicate filteing might not be completely perfect because It does't take into account the Alignment distances of the different UMIs.
+Although the duplicate filtering might not be completely perfect because It does't take into account the Alignment distances of the different UMIs.

 ```
 java -Xmx6g -jar picard.jar MarkDuplicates...